-Myth: Serving as a state officer is expensive, as officers must pay for all of their expenses throughout the year.
+Myth: Serving as a state officer is expensive, as officers must pay for their expenses during the year.
 Fact: There is some opportunity cost of serving as a state officer, as officers are discouraged from obtaining a part-time job during their year of service due to extensive time commitments.
-However, the Kansas FFA Association pays for most travel expenses incurred by state officers.
+However, the Kansas FFA Association pays for most travel expenses incurred by state officers when travelling on official business for the association.
 Additionally, lodging and meals are covered on extended trips such as national convention and training conferences.
 Officers are reimbursed for workshop materials and dry-cleaning for their official dress.
 Also, they receive a \$500 scholarship to assist with college expenses if majoring in agriculture at Kansas State University.
+In addition, all officers will receive a \$500 scholarship from Midwest Ford Dealers at the beginning of the fall semester.
+Officers will also receive a \$1,000 scholarship following the completion of their service.